gnugat/gnugat.github.io/_carew/posts/2014-07-12-learn-sf2-controllers-part-4.md

         public function isSuccessful();
     }

-There's a lot of HTTP status code constants, so I've selected onyl those I'd use the most.
+There's a lot of HTTP status code constants, so I've selected only those I'd use the most.

 You can set and get the Response's headers via a public property which is also